-- 1. Sexual Harassment: (A) Unwelcome conduct determined by a reasonable person to be so severe, pervasive, and objectively offensive that it effectively denies the Complainant equal access to the University's education program or activity; or (B) An employee of the university conditioning the provision of an aid, benefit, or service of the university on a Complainant's participation in unwelcome sexual conduct. - with another individual without consent or where the individual cannot consent because of age or temporary or permanent mental incapacity (see below for definition of consent and incapacitation).
-Sexual contact includes:

-A. sexual intercourse (anal, oral, or vaginal), including penetration with a body part (e.g., penis, finger, hand, or tongue) or an object, or requiring another to penetrate
+- 1. Sexual Harassment: (A) Unwelcome conduct determined by a reasonable person to be so severe, pervasive and objectively offensive that it effectively denies the Complainant equal access to the university's education program or activity; or (B) An employee of the university conditioning the provision of an aid, benefit or service of the university on a Complainant's participation in unwelcome sexual conduct. - 2.
+Sexual Assault: Having or attempting to have sexual contact with another individual without consent or where the individual cannot consent because of age or temporary or permanent mental incapacity (see below for definition of consent and incapacitation).
+Sexual contact includes: - A. sexual intercourse (anal, oral or vaginal), including penetration with a body part (e.g., penis, finger, hand or tongue) or an object, or requiring another to penetrate themselves with a body part or an object, however slight; or - B. sexual touching of the private body parts, including, but not limited to, contact with the breasts, buttocks, groin, genitals or other intimate part of an individual's body for the purpose of sexual gratification. - 3.
+Dating Violence: Violence committed by a person -